unixfrik200/DevOpsDemo/README.md

-# Create infra with CFT and example of do automation with basic steps
+# Create infra with CFT and automation to copy file through ansible

 1) Create VPC and Subnet